blu-Encelado/Get_a_Password/README.md

 # Get_a_Password
-small program that generates complex passwords from words and numbers
+small program that creates passwords of desired complexity and length